Mastering Swing Trading During Bear Market Rallies

 Avoid Overstaying

-Never assume that a rally will last longer than the cycle or structure suggests.
+Never assume a rally will last longer than the cycle or structure suggests.
 Stay vigilant for signs of fading momentum, such as slowing price advances near channel resistance.

 What Smart Swing Traders Are Asking Now